FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 The usetheme command is used to specify the theme to be used for the current presentation.
 The usecolor theme command is used to specify the color theme to be used in the current presentation.

 The contents of a slide are enclosed within the begin frame and end frame environment.
+The begin command with frame as the parameter can optionally be passed the Title and Subtitle of the slide it contains.

+We must also note that the title page of the presentation can be set like any other LaTeX document.

-If we have to use the the verbatim environment inside a slide, then we have to pass an additional argument to begin frame, which is fragile.
+If we have to use fragile environemts like verbatim or lstlisting  inside a slide, then we have to pass an additional parameter to begin frame, fragile.

 Overlays and simple animation can be achieved using the pause command.